evilmartians/redprints-cfp/README.md

 ## CFP(-s) Configuration

-This app is meant to be used for a single event and by default has a signle ("primary") CFP configured in a YAML file (`config/data/cfps.yml`):
+This app is meant to be used for a single event and by default has a single ("primary") CFP configured in a YAML file (`config/data/cfps.yml`):

 ```yml
 - id: primary